G-MAKROGLOU/migr8/README.md

     <li>Turn your project private again if your turned it public in step 3.</li>
 </ol>

-<p>When creating infrastructure ```migr8``` first looks if all the required resources exist.
+<p>When creating infrastructure, migr8 first looks if all the required resources exist.
 If they already exist, it skips the creation.
 The same applies when creating pipelines.</p>

+<p>See further down below for configuration reference, example yml descriptions, usage examples, and more.</p>

 # INSTALLATION
 ``cd migr8``<br><br>